opensearch-project/project-website/_posts/_2021-05-14-opensearch-beta-announcement.markdown

 **Questions?
 Feedback?**

-Let us know in the [forums](https://discuss.opendistrocommunity.dev/).
+Let us know in by opening an [issue](https://github.com/opensearch-project/OpenSearch/issues) or posting in the [forums](https://discuss.opendistrocommunity.dev/).
 We are also having biweekly [Community Meetings](https://www.meetup.com/Open-Distro-for-Elasticsearch-Meetup-Group/).
 The community meetings will include progress updates at every session as well as leaving time for Q&A. The next community meeting is on May 18, 2021 at
 9:00 AM PDT.